WHO WE ARE

 6:30pm | VARIOUS HOMES

 In Scripture, the entire church gathers together, but we also see smaller groups of believers getting together to study the Word and share in community with one another.
 It’s easy to get lost in the vastness of the body and even in smaller, individual ministries, so these groups provide a more channeled avenue for authentic relationship, fellowship, and accountability.
 Our goal is to create an atmosphere that allows for organic spiritual growth and discipleship with the mixing of singles, young couples, marrieds, and young parents.
+One of the ways we do this is by uniquely pairing young adults with older, "next gen" couples to co-lead these groups.

 (Acts 2:42-47, Proverbs 11:14, 27:17, Galatians 6:2)